 Since most degraded channels tend to be incised, a priority system for the restoration of incised streams, developed and used by Rosgen (1997), considers a range of options to provide the best level of stream restoration possible for a given setting.
 Though incised streams can occur naturally in certain landforms, they are often the product of disturbance.
 Characteristics of incised streams include high, steep stream banks; poor or absent in-stream or riparian habitat; increased erosion and sedimentation; and low sinuosity.
 Complete restoration, in which the incised channel's grade is raised so that an abandoned floodplain terrace is reclaimed, is the ideal, overriding objective of stream restoration; however, such an objective may be impractical when homes, roadways, utilities, or other structures have encroached upon the abandoned floodplain.
-Figure 15 illustrates various restoration/stabilization options for incised channels within the framework of the Rosgen priority system.
+There are various restoration/stabilization options for incised channels within the framework of the Rosgen priority system.
 This priority system is discussed further in Section 8.2.
+As part of the Watershed Master Plans, SARA has developed a stream restoration potential assessment framework and completed planning level assessments of the condition of various streams within the San Antonio River watershed.
+Additional information about these assessments is available through SARA.